SSC Exam in 2026

 • A discount of 1000 for the ward of defence serving personnel

-• 50% discount in SSC Preparation coaching in Delhi fees for the ward of martyr
+• 50% discount in SSC coaching in Delhi fees for the ward of martyr

-SSC weekend batch: Those students who are having colleges from Monday to Friday, for them we have SSC weekend batch, in which we provide classes on Saturday & Sunday.
+SSC weekend batch: For those students who have college from Monday to Friday, we have the SSC weekend batch, in which we provide classes on Saturday & Sunday.

 Salient Features